AlexanderGS0x/blockchain-developer-bootcamp-final-project-/README.md

 ## Purpose

-Proof of concept that illustrates how an nft can represent the ownership of a vehicle, and enable it to be bought and sold on a distributed marketplace.
+Proof of concept dApp that illustrates how an nft can represent the ownership of a vehicle, and enable it to be bought and sold on a distributed marketplace.

 ## User Flow / MVP